 There are training gaps in the kinds of skills journalists are seeking:

 - The greatest split is in understanding AI: respondents say training is offered in 5% of newsrooms while 42% are interested.

 - The greatest demand is for data skills: 79% say they want training in data analysis/working with data but only 41% say it presently is available to them.

 - Respondents say they also want to gain skills in cybersecurity, podcasting, fact-checking tools, and promoting their work on social media.

-Beyond overall challenges and training needs, the 82-page report covers business models, leadership, tools, and practices.
-The findings are liberally illustrated with charts and tables.
+The 82-page report also covers business models, leadership, tools, and practices.

 Diana Owen – Professor at CCT